Ozzie the eagle dead after live-streamed lovers duel in Florida

-ORLANDO, Fla.
-(Reuters) - A love triangle between bald eagles that played out before thousands of fans on a live webcam has ended badly in Florida with the death of Ozzie, longtime mate of Harriet, according to a Florida wildlife clinic.
+ORLANDO, Fla., Oct 1 (Reuters) - A love triangle between bald eagles that played out before thousands of fans on a live webcam has ended badly in Florida with the death of Ozzie, longtime mate of Harriet, according to a Florida wildlife clinic.

 Ozzie was critically wounded on Sept.
 20 in an aerial battle with his rival, known as Frequent Visitor, who had been stalking Harriet’s nest as Thursday’s start of mating season approached, the clinic said.